A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 While this doesn’t significantly reduce file size, it can improve loading speed by streamlining the code browsers need to interpret.

-Likewise, these plugins combine files and reduce the number of HTTP requests a browser makes during rendering.
+Likewise, these plugins combine files and reduce the number of HTTP requests a browser makes during the rendering process.

 WP Rocket combines multiple CSS or JavaScript files into a single file.
 This reduces the overhead of each request, leading to faster loading times.